veluspautomation/CNATSTrainingContractTesting/README.md

 ## Running tests as part of GitHub actions

-To run the tests as part of a CI pipeline using GitHub actions, store the PACT_BROKER_URL and PACT_API_TOKEN as secrets to your forked repo.
+To run the tests as part of a CI pipeline using GitHub actions, store the `PACT_BROKER_BASE_URL` and `PACT_BROKER_TOKEN` as secrets to your forked repo.